Green Hospitality and moving toward increased sustainability practices have become a large industry focus.

 For example, the implementation of in-room touchscreen tablets is increasingly being used as a method of making guest rooms better examples of green hospitality.

-Room automation features installed on hotel room tablets, whether iPads or Android tablet devices, allow energy to be used and managed more modestly.
+Room automation features installed on in-room tablets, whether iPads or Android tablet devices, allow energy to be used and managed more modestly.
 Lights and air conditioning can be shut off based on guest activity, and overall property energy use can be better monitored.
 Not to mention the added convenience enjoyed by guests at the hotel technology upgrade.

 The hospitality industry spent over $400 million on printing property directories and marketing collateral for guests in 2015.